benjibrcz/Work/README.md

 semiclassical_collapse_Stewart.c    - Chapter 5
 semiclassical_collapse_Ori.c        - Chapter 6

+In addition, the "nb" files are Mathematica notebooks where I calculated the differential equations needed for the simulations.

 Any questions about these simulations, feel free to email me at benji.berczi@gmail.com.